 David wants a magic genie who will grant him just one wish – 6 pack abs.
 He’s willing to kiss almost anybody if it will help him achieve his goal.
 What else does a “reasonably fit 50ish man with good genes” want besides washboard abs?
 The type of workout that involves beaches, sunshine, backbends & twin kisses.
 Or did we just make that up?

 Ding dongs should not be wielding kettlebells.
 Only professionals need apply.
 And crazy Russians.
 Are kettelbells naughty or nice or just too loaded with spice?
 Like any piece of equipment, kettlebells are as good as the person using them or leading others in their use.
-So love your qualified trainer!
+So love your qualified fitness expert!
 And check credentials.
 Someone put the kettle on!

 “Dear Abby: My abs are so flabby.
 Please be gabby and grabby me some good advice before I get crabby.
 I want to be fabby throughout my abbies.”
 Yes, we at Fun and Fit get all sorts of requests.
 This week’s question is a clever disguise for wanting spot reducing, but we spotted that and have the decoded message.
 That’s what you get from the witty Dear Abby and Ann Landers of the fitness advice world!
 Click the title to read more.